News & Blog

 This Young Girl Certainly isn’t Dyspraxic!

-I saw this young girl, who was about eight years old, at Swindon hospital a while ago; she managed this difficult game with both hands simultaneously.
-I couldn’t believe how she could do this, and she could do them so fast.
+I saw this girl, who was about eight years old, at Swindon Hospital a while ago; she managed this challenging game simultaneously with both hands.
+I couldn’t believe how she could do this and she could do them so fast.